ngieyew/frontend-challenge/README.md

 ### Setup

-- **Project Structure**: Please organize your frontend code within a dedicated folder in the project repository.
+- **Project Structure**: Please organize your frontend code within the dedicated folder in the project repository.
 This will help maintain a clean and structured codebase.
-- **Framework/Library**: You are free to use any frontend framework or library (e.g., React, Vue, Angular) that you are comfortable with.
-However, we recommend Vue 3 as this will be the framework the successful candidate will be working with.
+- **Framework/Library**: Please use Vue 3 to complete this project.
 - **Third-party packages**: We are fine with the usage of third-party component or utility libraries, but no overkill please!

 ### API Endpoints